Jim Purdy

 Purdy, James P. “Going Digital: Ideas for Updating the Statement for a Digital World.”
 Labored: The State(ment) and Future of Work in Composition, edited by Randall McClure, Dayna Goldstein, and Michael Pemberton, Parlor Press, 2017, pp. 225–43.

 McClure, Randall, and James P. Purdy.
-“Ever Mindful of the Changes: What We Know About Student Use of Emerging Technologies as They Move Closer to College and Career.”
-The Next Digital Scholar: A Fresh Approach to the Common Core State Standards in Research and Writing, edited by James P. Purdy and Randall McClure, Information Today, 2014, pp. 21–34.
+“Ever Mindful of the Changes: What We Know About Student Use of Emerging Technologies.”
+The Next Digital Scholar: A Fresh Approach to the Common Core State Standards in Research and Writing, edited by James P. Purdy and Randall McClure, Information Today, Inc., 2014, pp. 21-34.

 Purdy, James P., and Joyce R. Walker.
 “Scholarship on the Move: A Rhetorical Analysis of Scholarly Activity in Digital Spaces.”
-The New Work of Composing, edited by Debra Journet, Cheryl E. Ball, and Ryan Trauman, Computers and Composition Digital Press and Utah State University Press, 2012, ccdigitalpress.org/book/nwc/chapters/purdy-walker/.
+The New Work of Composing, edited by Debra Journet, Cheryl E. Ball, and Ryan Trauman, Computers and Composition Digital Press and Utah State University Press, 2012. http://ccdigitalpress.org/book/nwc/chapters/purdy-walker/.

 Lovett, Maria, James P. Purdy, Katherine E. Gossett, Carrie A. Lamanna, and Joseph Squier.
 “Writing with Video: What Happens When Composition Comes Off the Page?”
 RAW (Reading and Writing) New Media: A Collection of Essays and New Media, edited by Cheryl E. Ball and Jim Kalmbach, Hampton Press, 2010, pp. 287–304.